A New Nursing Experience

 Aspects of Same-Handed Rooms

-- When walking into a patient room in the new hospital, the layout and design will be the same in every room on a particular floor.
+- When walking into a patient room in the new hospital, the layout and design is the same in every room on a particular floor.

-- There will always be a computer work station for nurses to scan medications, double checking types and doses.
+- There is always be a computer work station for nurses to scan medications, double checking types and doses.

-- The patient will always be on the right side of the nursing server and centered in the room.
+- The patient is always be on the right side of the nursing server and centered in the room.

 The Value of Same-Handed Rooms